-- The Triton Initiative is led by PNNL’s Marine Sciences Laboratory (MSL) located at the mouth of Sequim Bay on Washington’s Olympic Peninsula.
+The Triton Initiative is led by PNNL’s Marine and Coastal Research Laboratory (MCRL), which was previously known as the Marine Sciences Laboratory, located at the mouth of Sequim Bay on Washington’s Olympic Peninsula.
 Sequim Bay links a small, relatively undisturbed embayment to the Strait of Juan de Fuca, the body of water separating the United States and Canada, to the Pacific Ocean.
-MSL is DOE’s only marine research facility.
+MCRL is DOE’s only marine research facility.

 PNNL maintains a variety of vessels, facilities, and equipment to enable research, provide a platform for development of instrumentation and data collection, and support software design and data analysis and the evaluation of potential impacts to marine systems.